 The Fire initially acquired Durán from Colombian club Envigado FC for up to $2.5 million in 2021.

 From: Vancouver Whitecaps FC to Bayern Munich

 Transfer fee: Up to $22 million ($13m up front + incentives)

 No confirmation on if all incentives have been hit, but Alphonso Davies became Bayern Munich's first-choice left back and they've won the Bundesliga every year he's been around, twice won the German Cup and even won the UEFA Champions League.
 It feels safe to assume that most incentives hit.

 Incentives differ deal by deal, but they are some combination of personal performance and team performance.
 He's already made more than 100 appearances for Bayern.
 He obviously is an every-game starter for Canada.
 He's been named to the Bundesliga and UEFA teams of the season.

 Legitimately the only thing he hasn't done is win Ballon d'Or.

 Davies remains the poster boy for the best-case scenario with MLS exports; he's one of the world's top left backs for a world-class team.
 Vancouver were compensated well, particularly since the deal was agreed on in the summer of 2018.

 Transfer fee: $26 million

-Still the holder of the league-record transfer, Miguel Almiron is in his third year with Premier League side Newcastle.
+Still the holder of the league-record transfer title, Miguel Almiron is in his fourth year with Premier League side Newcastle.